university-bootcamp/coding-environment/mac-vagrant.md

 > **Note**:  this command will require you to download a file that is hundreds of megabytes long.
 Make sure you are on a strong Internet connection before you run this command.

-Run the following command.
+Run the following command — and **after the command completes, read the next section before you run another command.**

 ```
 vagrant up
 ```

-> ### IMPORTANT: Watch out for error messages at this step.
+#### IMPORTANT: Watch out for error messages at the previous step!

+Here'

 >
 > If this comes back with an error message telling you to run `vagrant init` DO NOT DO THAT.
 See this post [here](https://workspace.thefirehoseproject.com/comments/48) for details about how to fix this error message.